Speech Language Physiology Lab

 The speech-language physiology laboratory at Kent State University is directed by Dr. Hayley Arnold.
 The goal of the research in the lab is to better understand what factors affect the onset, maintenance, and aggravation of stuttering that begins in childhood.
 Current thinking in our field is that there are many factors that impact stuttering.
 We are interested in three of those suspected factors, speech-language planning, speech motor production, and emotions.
 In particular, we want to know how these factors interact with each other to impact stuttering.

-We are conducting a study to learn more about the emotional reactions and regulation strategies of children who stutter (display disfluent speech; repeat sounds or syllables).
-We will enroll eligible children who are 3-, 4-, and 5-years old.
-We hope that this study will help us better understand stuttering in children.
-This is necessary to develop improved methods for evaluation and treatment of stuttering.
-The study is titled “Autonomic activation and inhibitory control in preschool-aged children who stutter” and has been approved by the Kent State University Institutional Review Board, 330-672-2704.
+We are conducting a study to explore how exercise affects the speech of children who stutter (display disfluent speech; repeat sounds or syllables) and of children who do not stutter.
+Our goal for this study is to better understand stuttering and possibly learn improved methods to help those who stutter.
+This study is titled “Effect of exercise on speech fluency in children who stutter” and has been approved by the Kent State University Institutional Review Board, 330-672-2704.

-If you know a child who might qualify for this study, interested parents can contact us at the Speech-Language Physiology Lab using this web form, by calling 330-672-0262 or by e-mail at email@example.com.
+If you have any questions or know a child who would qualify for this study, please contact the Speech-Language Physiology Lab using this web form, by calling 330-672-0262 or by e-mail at email@example.com.